zh-explorer/Coroutine/readme.md

 # Coroutine
 This is library add coroutine support for C++.
 The design of this library is like Python's Asyncio.
 User can create coroutine to do some async task use this library easily.
-Every coroutine will run code in an independent stack.
-And multiple coroutines can run parallelism
+Every coroutine will start code in an independent stack.
+And multiple coroutines can start parallelism

 ## Example
 https://github.com/zh-explorer/shadow